yashsarda003/Fresh-and-Rotten-Fruit-Detection-using-Tensorflow-and-Keras/README.md

 # Fresh-and-Rotten-Fruit-Detection-using-Tensorflow-and-Keras
+**Description**

+The human eye can detect or analyse the rottenness of fruits, but it is difficult to detect when the fruits are in bulk.
+So, for the ease of people, we have developed a model that detects whether a Fruit is fresh or rotten by using Artificial Intelligence, CNN, and Computer Vision.

 The project works on model that detects whether a Fruit is Fresh or Rotten by using Tensorflow and keras,CNN model and Computer Vision(OpenCV).

 # Tools and Software
 1.Python